regzo2/VRCFaceTracking-Documentation/docs/source/ware/vive_facial_tracker.rst

 There are some special notes for certain headsets and setup methods in the last section.

+Once SRanipal is installed and the facial tracker connected to the computer and powered on, SRanipal might be unresponsive for a while the Facial Tracker updates its firmware.
+During this time you will see the Vive Facial Tracker show up as "HTC Boot" in Windows Device Manager.
+Do **NOT** unplug the face tracker while it is in this state.
+When it finishes, there should be a little pop-up notification (possibly hidden under other windows) saying that the lip tracker firmware was successfully updated, and now you should be able to see a "HTC Multimedia Camera" device instead in Device Manager.

 .. note::
     A shoddy USB connection for the Facial Tracker can lead to it getting stuck trying to update its firmware, never initializing.
     If possible, the plug the facial tracker **directly into a USB-C port on your computer** to allow it to update (if it needs to).